 Neely went about with her head in the air and wretched depression at her heart.
 Bruce contemplated all the different forms of suicide, and had about decided on paris green as being the best for his purpose, when a new source of interest was discovered.
 Archie Dean was dancing attendance on Myrtle Blair, Neely's dearest friend.
-Bruce received several mysterious hints that there was a mistake somewhere, and from being green he turned to a blue of the deepest dye, and finally sought counsel of Mrs. Hollingwood, Neely's mother, who had been his warm friend through it all, but was prevented from speaking by a solemn promise extracted from her hy her daughter.

-"Go and ask Neely herself about the note-I'm sure it never meant anything," urged Mrs. Hollingwood.
+Bruce received several mys-terious hints that there was a mistake terious hints that there was a mistake somewhere, and from being green he turned to a blue of the deepest dye, and finally sought counsel of Mrs. Hollingwood, Neely's mother, who had been his warm friend through it all, but was prevented from speaking by a solemn promise extracted from her hy her daughter.
+"Go and ask Neely herself about the note-I'm sure it never meant anynote-I'm sure it never meant any-thing," urged Mrs. Hollingwood.